 Check out Taj Mahal’s Sweet Birmingham

-Though Birmingham stands in the heart of the Deep South, it its not an Old South city.
+Though Birmingham stands in the heart of the Deep South, it’s not an Old South city.

 Founded in 1871 at the crossing of two railroad lines, the city blossomed through the early 1900s, growing so rapidly that people said it was “just like magic,” earning the new town the name “The Magic City.”
 Iron and steel production were a natural for Birmingham; underground lay abundant key ingredients—coal, limestone and iron ore.
 As an industrial town, Birmingham suffered greatly during the Depression.
 After World War II, the city grew moderately while retaining its strong Southern character.